mucan54/Magento2OrderAttribute/README.md

  - Flush the cache by running `php bin/magento cache:flush`

 ## Specifications

- - Model
-    - OrderDetails

-A new order detials object will be generated for every order automatically
+Generates a new attribute for addresses which will apeear on checkout and will be shown on order info.

 ## Attributes